Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     tenant_rights: TenantAccessRight
         Rights for tenants
     owner: bool
-        Is the logged in user the owner of the entity
+        Is the logged-in user the owner of the entity

     ### Ancestors (in MRO)